jamesraymusic/jamesraymusic.github.io/lyrics/do-the-monkey.md

 Monkey, do the monkey

 [...]
-And you down way down
+And you bend way down
 Put your hands on your hips
 And you shake it all around
 Shake it to the east
 Shake it to the west
-Shake it to the one you love there
+Shake it to the one you love best

 Monkey, do the monkey
 Do the monkey, do